ualbertalib/network_lookup/README.md

 * You can run it: ```# docker run -d -p 80:8000 nmacgreg/network_lookup```
 * (Some work in progress, here)

+## Buildah & Podman:

+* You can use Buildah in compatibility mode; I've added a withBuildah.sh script to demonstrate that
+* To run the container with Podman, the syntax is the same as with Docker: ```# podman run -d -p 80:8000 namcgreg/network_lookup```  (cool!)

 ## Setting up VSCode

 * [This Article](https://stackoverflow.com/questions/60205056/debug-fastapi-application-in-vscode), I didn't try this